 If your child should go home with something that doesn’t belong to him/her, please make sure to bring it back to the Center the next day.
 Some other little boy or girl could be missing their favorite toy or jacket.
 Also the Center only has a limited number of toys, and therefore we need all toys to remain at the Center.

 Conferences and Evaluations

-Parent Conferences will be held periodically to acquaint you with your child’s development.
-Your child’s teacher and/or the Director will conduct them.
-We may periodically ask that you come in to discuss your child’s behavior.
+Parent/Teacher Conferences will be held three times a year to acquaint you with your child’s development.
+There will be an Ages & Stages Parent/Teacher conference and two parent/teacher conferences to discuss your child’s developmental progress.
+The Little Mud Puddle’s uses this assessment twice a year to provide you and your child’s teacher with valuable information and insight on your child’s individual level of development as well as their social and educational needs.
 We require both parents/guardians to attend these conferences.
 If there are circumstances where a child lives with one parent and a significant other of that parent, we suggest he/she also attend if the situation is comfortable for all involved.
 If you wish to have further conferences, please feel free to make an appointment.

-The Little Mud Puddles Learning Center is closed New Year’s Day, Martin Luther King, Jr.’s Birthday, President’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran’s Day, Thanksgiving Day and the day after, Christmas Eve, Christmas Day, and New Year’s Eve.
+The Little Mud Puddles Learning Center is closed for major Holidays.
 If any of these holidays fall on a weekend, either the Friday before or the Monday after the holiday will be observed.
-The Christmas Holiday school closure dates differ from year to year.
+The Christmas and New Years Holiday school closure dates differ from year to year.
 You will always be notified in advance so that you can prepare.

 At the beginning of each month, a newsletter, calendar, and menu will be provided with daily events and a list of foods for each meal for that month.
 We encourage you to read these notices in order to keep up with the daily activities, field trips and parent/child activities.